 - diabetic kidney disease (diabetic nephropathy) to protect your kidneys and help them to function

-- after a heart attack (myocardial infarction) to protect your heart.
+- after a heart attack (myocardial infarction) to protect your heart, once you are stable.

 - Your doctor or pharmacist will tell you the strength that is right for you.
 Your dose of lisinopril will depend on what it is being used for.

 - Your doctor will usually start you on a low dose and increase the dose depending on how you respond.
 This allows your body to get used to the medicine and reduces side effects.